sbingley22/biona/README.md

 - ~~make all new events trigger on new days.
 No talking to people for events.~~
 - ~~complete sofias dungeon~~
 - ~~complete Sofia plot line.~~
+- ~~complete Havier plot line.~~
+- complete Mystery plot line.
 - implement currency
+- implement a shop
 - earn money by helping clean the wards (takes one day)
-- implement a shop
 - implement day routine behaviour (talking to characters, revising, earning money)
-- complete Havier plot line.
-- complete Mystery plot line.